dmytriigolovanov/http-cookie-sync-ios/README.md

 # HTPCookieSync iOS

-HTTPCookieSync is an iOS library that allows to synchronize cookies between HTTPCookieStorage and WebKit's WKHTTPCookieStore.
+HTTPCookieSync is an iOS framework that allows to synchronize cookies between HTTPCookieStorage and WebKit's WKHTTPCookieStore.

 ## Requirements

 * iOS 11.0+
+* Swift 5.3+

 ## Installation